fjebaker/fuzzig/README.md

 - Algorithms only have `score` and `scoreMatches` as public functions.
 - If not matches are detected, the score will be `null`.

-This package currently implements ASCII and Unicode (compile with `-Dunicode`) fuzzy finders.
-The fuzzy finder implementation should be flexible enough to extend to other data types or character encodings in downstream packages by providing your own wrapper around `AlgorithmType`.
-See the ASCII and Unicode implementations for examples.

 ## Usage